isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 This combines worst practices of several systems into one.

 Places can be persistent, they can exist without anyone being in them.
-Places can also have one or multiple owners, which is the root of that Places' permissioning system and the source of all moderator power for that Place.
+Places can also have one or multiple owners, which is the root of that Places' permission system and the source of all moderator power for that Place.

 # Presence

 Working asynchronously means that you will not be present in a chat at all times.

 This is a feature: It allows you to focus, and think straight, cutting deeply into problems.
-It also allows you to be in another timezone that your communication partners and still contribute meaningfully to a collaborative effort.
+It also allows you to be in another timezone than your communication partners and still contribute meaningfully to a collaborative effort.

 It poses the problem of your communication partners not knowing your current comms status, and availability.
 If they are blocked, they might need you and it would help them to have some expectation of your response times, availability and context.